Google "HOCL World's Best Cleaning Agent" to Confirm this Fact

 As needed.
 For surface disinfection once a day is effective.
 For heavily used surfaces, eg after food preparation, spray and wipe after cleaning up.

-What Industry Specific applications can HOCL be used for?
+What Industry Specific applications can HOCl be used for?

 Checkout the Application Specific page.